TwinderCS/twinder/README.md

 ## Informations about tests

+## MVP progression

+- Conception of the first interface where the user can enter its idea and load the associated dataframe generated in backend using the dash module from python.
+- Design of the second page enabling the selection of the pretendant users also using the dash module from python.

 ## MVC

 ## What else could we have done if the Coding Weeks were longer ?